petterssonb/portfolio-project/README.md

-## Portfolio Project: IoT Data Pipeline with ESP32, Raspberry Pi, AWS IoT Core and AWS Amplify
+# **Portfolio Project: IoT Data Pipeline with ESP32, Raspberry Pi, AWS IoT Core, and AWS Amplify**

-This project demonstrates the implementation of a scalable and secure IoT data pipeline, focusing on real-time environmental monitoring and visualization.
-The architecture integrates an ESP32, Raspberry Pi, AWS IoT Core, DynamoDB, Lambda and AWS Amplify with a React frontend, enabling real-time data flow, analysis, and visualization.
+This project showcases the implementation of a **scalable and secure IoT data pipeline**, designed for real-time environmental monitoring and visualization.
+By leveraging a combination of edge devices (ESP32, Raspberry Pi) and cloud services (AWS IoT Core, DynamoDB, Lambda, AWS Amplify), this solution enables seamless **data flow, analysis, and visualization** in industrial IoT scenarios.

-### Table of Contents
+---

+## **Table of Contents**

 - [Architecture Overview](#architecture-overview)
 - [Use Case](#use-case)